JavaMahileu/eighty/README.md

 Backgrounds of the project were to learn to use new technologies, to participate in development of real applications, to gain experience of work in team.

-Eighty is a web-application with one page, that works through REST-service with graph-oriented database.
+Eighty is a single page web-application, that works through REST-service with graph database.
 This is a base of knowledge with questions and answers on different topics that lets to use the application as self-knowledge, testing and as questions for interview.

 Goals at the beginning of the project: